layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/deploying-wordpress-and-mysql-with-persistent-volumes-with-meshery/deploy/quiz.md

 type: "test"
 questions:
   - id: "q1"
-    text: "What happens when you click 'Deploy' in the Actions menu?"
+    text: "What happens when you click 'Deploy' in the Meshery Actions menu?"
     type: "single-answer"
     marks: 2
     options:
       - id: "a"
         text: "Resources are immediately deployed without validation"
       - id: "b"
-        text: "The design is validated to make sure there are no errors"
+        text: "The design is validated to ensure there are no errors"
         is_correct: true
       - id: "c"
         text: "The design is saved to local storage"